 Responsibilities

-Leaders on the Council initiate involvement in the review of position statements, creation of background and resource documents, and bring their unique job perspectives to group discussions.
-Group leaders should encourage and reach out to fellows and ECP members who may look to them for guidance on the Council or otherwise.
+Members on the Council initiate involvement in the review of Position Statements, create background and resource documents.
+Group leaders should encourage and reach out to Fellows and ECP members who may look to them for guidance on the Council or otherwise.